mtrupiano1/knnwtsim/README.md

 in `Grid`.

-If you do not want to tune the hyperparameters on the entire series and want to leave some points for validation of the tuned result the `val.holdout.len` will remove that many points from the end of the series, and will perform the test forecasts and the `test.h` at the end of the series after the validation observations are removed.
-This is recommended.
+If you do not want to tune the hyperparameters on the entire series and prefer to leave some points for validation of the tuned result the `val.holdout.len` will remove that many points from the end of the series, and will perform the test forecasts on the `test.h` points at the end of the series after the validation observations are removed.

 Using the example series from the previous section, we can reproduce the ‘pre-tuned’ weights from the previous section and generate a forecast